-Level I Prerequisites: Academic Reading and Writing Levels of 6; CHN 122 minimum grade "C" or score of 476-560 on Chinese placement exam
+Level I Prerequisites: Academic Reading and Writing Levels of 6; CHN 122 minimum grade "C" or Students who have taken a Chinese placement exam elsewhere may request an override from the instructor.

 This intermediate level Chinese course is a continuation of the introductory course on standard Mandarin Chinese (Putonghua in China, or Guoyu in Taiwan).
 The goal of the course is to advance the students' communicative competence in all four aspects of language learning: listening, speaking, reading, and writing.
 Emphasis will be placed on training the students' ability to write in Chinese characters and use tools (e.g. dictionary) to further advance their knowledge and use of the language.